botfatherio/botfather.io/src/content/apiref/point.md

 title: Point Type
 ---

-Botfathers script engine provides an inbuild `Point` type.
+Botfather's script engine provides an inbuild `Point` type.
 Use it to represents points in your bot scripts.
-Some botfather Api methods even require you to pass parameters being `Point` objects to them.
+Some Botfather Api methods even require you to pass parameters being `Point` objects to them.

 ## Table of contents